4. Kaoto DataMapper

 Attaching Document Schema files

 If any of Source Body, Target Body and/or Parameter(s) are structured data, you can attach a schema file and visualize the data structure in a tree style view.
+The DataMapper supports both XML Schema (XSD) and JSON Schema files.

 If the data is not structured and just a primitive value, you don’t need to attach a schema file.